Best Pool Cue Cases in 2026: Protect Your Investment

 Pool Cue Case Capacity: Decoding the Numbers

-When shopping for pool cue cases, you’ll see designations like 1x1, 2x2, 2x4, and 3x5.
+When shopping for pool cue cases, you’ll see designations like 1x1, 2x2, 2x4, along with 3x5.
 These numbers refer to how many cues the case can hold and the configuration.

 What Do These Numbers Mean?